Working Together to Build Healthier Communities

 - Support mentorship of underrepresented student scholars with research focused on health disparities and social justice.

 - Actively involve community perspectives in the research questions asked and how they are approached.

 - Widely disseminate our research to the community in order to generate ongoing dialogue and action.

 - Seek funding support to promote above-mentioned initiatives.

-- Establish an external advisory board to provide perspective and accountability of implicit biases in our actions and decisions.
+- Establish and sustain an external advisory board to provide perspective and accountability of implicit biases in our actions and decisions.